HypernovaProject/istanbul/README.md

   </a>
 </p>

-> A fast RethinkDB backend for Hypernova.
+> A fast and robust backend for the Hypernova Project, that uses Rethink as a database, everything is handled by the Express framework, transpiled to JavaScript from TypeScript :)

 ### 🏠 [Homepage](https://hypernova.gq)